AmraniCh/windows-services-watcher/README.md

 ## 🚀 Usage

 * Download the last released version from the [releases tab](https://github.com/AmraniCh/windows-services-watcher/releases).
-* Open the `services.txt` file and change the content with the services names you want to truck.
+* Open the `services.txt` file and change the content with the services names you want to track.
-* Open your powershell terminal **as an administrator**, navigate to the script directory and type:
+* Open your PowerShell terminal **as an administrator**, navigate to the script directory and type:

 ```console
 .\main.ps1 services.txt 'stop' 3